Growyourbrand.net Reference notes on brand consequence May 2026

 Control, restraint, luxury, simplicity, edge, and editorial authority.

-Black and white can make a brand feel controlled, but only if the product, store, packaging, and copy all carry the same restraint.
+Black and white can signal control, but only if the product, store, packaging, and copy all carry the same restraint.

 Read guide